underscoren/barodocs/README.md

  - Parse the rest of the tags found in Item ContentParser
  - Allow the user to specify the `contentPackPath` and `languagePath` using command line arguments (yargs library?)
  - Improve search functionality
- - Improve hover elements in web app
  - Improve mobile browsing experience
  - Replace all usage of jquery and replace bootstrap with bootstrap-react
  - Fix weird bug where the icon image sometimes bugs out
+ - Use a better XML parser